Gaiwecoor/augurbot/README.md

 All of the following methods are chainable:

 ### Clockwork
-The function passed to the `.addClockwork()` method should return an interval which will continue to run in the background.
+The function passed to the `.setClockwork()` method should return an interval which will continue to run in the background.
 The interval is cleared and reloaded when the module is reloaded.
 ```
-Module.addClockwork(function(bot) {
+Module.setClockwork(function(bot) {
   return setInterval();
 });
 ```